ZhibinCH/k-anonymity/README.md

 # k-anonymity
+The aim of [k-anonymity](https://en.wikipedia.org/wiki/K-anonymity) is to protect datasets from re-identification.
+A dataset is k-anonymous if each record cannot be distinguished from at least k-1 other records.
+[ARX](https://arx.deidentifier.org) is an open source tool for anonymizing structured (i.e. tabular) sensitive personal data.
+It supports a wide variety of (1) privacy and risk models, (2) methods for transforming data and (3) methods for analyzing the usefulness of output data.
+This demo provides a brief overview of running k-anonymity as the selected privacy model via ARX [API](https://arx.deidentifier.org/development/api/).

 ## Development environment
 The main development of example is carried out using Eclipse (v 4.19.0) as an IDE.
 Please import this project as a “Maven project”.
 A `pom.xml` file for Maven is already provided, which declares all necessary dependencies, including